wp-plugins/google-calendar-widget/readme.txt

 1. The widget showing the upcoming Google developer calendar events on the sidebar of the default Wordpress theme.

 == Changelog ==

+= 1.4.6 =
+* Added definition of ko_calendar_loc if it was not previously defined by the wordpress loc system to support stand alone pages.

 = 1.4.5 =
 * Made URL of apis.google.com protocol relative so it will work with secure sites